socialappslab/appcivist-platform/README.md

 For open source projects, AppCivist is distributed under the terms of the [Social Apps Lab Open Source License](LICENSE).
 If you intend to use this software for commercial purposes, contact the project members presented in the next section.

 # Who do I talk to?
-- James Holston: james AT berkeley DOT edu (Director, Social Apps Lab)
+- James Holston: jholston AT berkeley DOT edu (Director, Social Apps Lab)
 - Cristhian Parra cdparra AT gmail DOT com (Chief Developer)